Skip to main content

 Hiref

 The district heating project desired to exploit residual heat recovered from the local industry Air Liquide.
-The excess heat is extracted through a heat pump and delivered to a newly established district heating network, supplying both a public school and a sports centre.
+The excess heat is extracted through a heat pump and delivered to a newly established district heating network, supplying a public school and a sports centre.
 Air Liquide is a multinational company producing industrial gasses.
 In Castelnouvo del Garda, the company delivers oxygen to the steel industry.
-Many of their processes have cooling needs and accordingly produce excess heat, which can be extracted instead of being emitted to ambient air.
+Many of their processes have cooling needs and produce excess heat, which can be extracted instead of emitted to ambient air.

-The system is composed of two screw compressors and the refrigerant is R134a.
+The system is composed of two screw compressors, and the refrigerant is R134a.
 The total capacity of the excess heat delivered from Air Liquide is approximately 1.32 MW.
 District heating network temperatures are increased from the return flow of 40 degrees Celsius to approximately 63 degrees Celsius through the heat pump system.
 Temperatures on the cold side of the heat pump are cooled from 30 to 25 degrees Celsius.
 Electricity consumption is approximately 300 kW, meaning that the system can reach a COP of 4.4.

 Castelnuovo del Garda, Italy